Monday 20th April

-Structure the children’s talk by using time connectives in Year 1 they use ‘first’, ‘then’, ‘next’, ‘after that’ and ‘finally’.
-In Year 2, children are expected to use more - I have attached a list, please encourage your child to use as many as they can in their retelling.
+Structure the children’s talk by using time connectives such as ‘first we’, ‘then we’, ‘next we’, ‘after that’ and ‘finally’.
 You could video your child telling their ‘walk story’.
 I would love to see it and share it on our class page.

 No recording, just planning by talking today.

 Session 3 & 4

 I am doing this over 2 sessions so work can be edited, it must be neatly presented and written with care.
 Encourage your child to be proud of what they are doing.
 Two half hour writing sessions with extra time for illustrating would be good.
 Take time over the illustrations and encourage them to join their words.